-⚠️ The Canadian Cultural Centre will be exceptionally closed on August 15, 2022 ⚠️
+⚠️ The Canadian Cultural Centre will be exceptionally closed on September 30 and October 10, 2022 ⚠️

 Unknown to each other, from distant countries, the artists Xiaojing Yan, Jude Abu Zaineh et Soheila Esfahani and their work are coming together for the first time.
 What they have in common is the ever-strange feeling of living in an in between place, not quite rooted, suspended between two worlds, attached to the symbols of belonging to their cultures of origin, yet diverting them.
 Food, desire, religion and protection are all issues in their art, as are technology, globalization and consumer society.